Jussie Smollett in custody after being charged with disorderly conduct

 CHICAGO --"Empire" actor Jussie Smollett surrendered to authorities Thursday morning after he was charged with one count of felony disorderly conduct for filing a false police report.

-Chicago police spokesman Anthony Guglielmi said Thursday morning that Smollett is in custody after surrendering to authorities .
+Chicago police spokesman Anthony Guglielmi said that Smollett is in custody after surrendering to authorities after 5 a.m.
 Police said they would conduct a news conference at 9 a.m.
 Smollett is expected to appear in bond court at 1:30 p.m.
 Thursday.

+Police said a female attorney was present with Smollett when he turned himself in and his lawyers Todd Pugh and Victor Henderson were not present at the time.

 The TV actor claimed he was the victim of a vicious hate crime in the Streeterville neighborhood last month, but the investigation turned on Smollet and he's now accused of allegedly orchestrating the attack with two brothers, one an extra on "Empire" and the other Smollett's personal trainer.
 A police spokesperson said this case is about accountability.